 Georgian Wine Glasses

-Of all drinking glasses Georgian wine glasses are the most widely admired.
-The elegance of a cordial glass, the tactile nature of an 18th century baluster stem and pedestal stem.
+Of all Georgian glassware and various Georgian drinking glasses there is no doubt that Georgian wine glasses are the most widely admired and collected.
+The refined elegance of an antique Georgian wine glass has never been surpassed in any dimension.
+The proportions of a cordial glass, the tactile nature of an 18th century baluster stem and pedestal stem.
 The refractive beauty in air twist and facet cut stems by candlelight.
-The timeless elegance of light balusters and plain stem forms.
+The perfect proportions of light balusters and plain stem forms.
 The captivating trance induced by an opaque twist stem and vivid colour twist stems.
-How did they do that ? …a reaction to your first coin glass or hollow stem made two and a half centuries ago makes Georgian glass the most collectible glassware of all.
+There are a multitude of shaped bowls and knopped stem combinations.
+How did they do that ? …is a frequent reaction to sight of your first coin glass or hollow stem made two and a half centuries ago.
+When all this is combined it makes Georgian glass the most collectible glassware of all.

 One of our collectors flew from South Africa to go to a church in Dorset to research the marriage records that correspond to a goblet he cherished.
 Another contacted Lloyds of London to find out about a particular ship commemorated on a glass.
 Such additional provenance always enhances the overall appreciation and pleasure associated with owning and using a piece of 18th century glass.